squirrel-prover/squirrel-prover/docker/README.md

 The simplest way to display a gui emacs is by using a webserver, using a second docker image.
 Obtain it with:
 $ docker pull jare/x11-bridge:latest

-Then, run one after another the commands:
+Then, run one after another the following commands inside a terminal (if you are on MAC OS, you will need to have `docker-desktop` running in the background, cf. https://docs.docker.com/desktop/mac/install/):
 ```
 docker run -d \
  --name x11-bridge \